 Our project will be the first comprehensive characterization and evaluation of suicide prevention training programs for healthcare professionals in the United States.
 Considering the large number of individuals who attempt suicide each year, even a modest impact of healthcare professional training may sizably reduce the burden of suicidal behavior and meaningfully reduce costs associated with it.
-Evidence generated by this investigation can inform the adoption and expansion of current and future programs and policies to prevent suicide and improve public health.
+Evidence generated by this investigation will inform the adoption and expansion of current and future programs and policies to prevent suicide and improve public health.

 There will be two parts to this study:

-Part I – a national inventory and evaluation of state-level policy related to suicide prevention training for healthcare professionals
+Part I – A national inventory and evaluation of state-level policy related to suicide prevention training for healthcare professionals.

-Part II – an in-depth evaluation of a specific suicide prevention training used in Washington state.
+Part II – An in-depth evaluation of a specific suicide prevention training used in Washington state.
 For the national assessment, we will use legal epidemiology methods to identify relevant state policies, then assess whether the presence and strength of those policies is associated with a decrease in suicide rates.
-To evaluate the impact of a specific suicide prevention training program, we will use electronic health records to measure provider behavior in suicide risk assessment and management before, compared to after, completing the training
+To evaluate the impact of a specific suicide prevention training program, we will use electronic health records to measure provider behavior in suicide risk assessment and management before, compared to after, completing the training.

 Dr. Rowhani-Rahbar received funding for this project from the Centers for Disease Control and Prevention (CDC).